akashskiee/keep-clone/README.md

 # keep-mern
 A keeper clone MERN stack application.
-The Client React is taken from Angela Yu's "The Complete 2020 Web Development Bootcamp" course, I have added Mongo DB to store the keeps and have included Authentication (Register, Login) for users.
+The Client React is taken from Angela Yu's "The Complete 2020 Web Development Bootcamp" course, I have added Mongo DB to store the keeps and have included Authentication (Register, Login, Forgot Password) for users.

 # Quick Start 🚀